 Dennis Cimino, who has extensive engineering and support experience with military electronics, predominantly US Navy Combat Systems, was the Navy’s top EMI troubleshooter before he went to work for Raytheon in the 1980s.

-Posted by Jim Fetzer on Sep 21 2011, With 0 Reads, Filed under Living, Of Interest.
+Posted by Jim Fetzer on September 21, 2011, With 0 Reads, Filed under Life, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.